Hemodialysis: Membrane flux and beta-2-microglobulin amyloidosis

 High-flux dialysis membranes and/or intermittent internal on-line hemodiafiltration (iHDF) may also be beneficial in reducing complications of beta-2-microglobulin accumulation.
 Because beta-2-microglobulin is a large molecule, with a molecular weight of about 11,600 daltons, it does not pass at all through low-flux dialysis membranes.
 Beta-2-M is removed with high-flux dialysis, but is removed even more efficiently with IHDF.
 After several years (usually at least 5–7), patients on hemodialysis begin to develop complications from beta-2-M accumulation, including carpal tunnel syndrome, bone cysts, and deposits of this amyloid in joints and other tissues.
 Beta-2-M amyloidosis can cause very serious complications, including spondyloarthropathy, and often is associated with shoulder joint problems.
-Observational studies from Europe and Japan have suggested that using high-flux membranes in dialysis mode, or IHDF, reduces beta-2-M complications in comparison to regular dialysis using a low-flux membrane.KDOQI Clinical Practice Guidelines for Hemodialysis Adequacy, 2006 Updates.
-CPR 5.
+Observational studies from Europe and Japan have suggested that using high-flux membranes in dialysis mode, or IHDF, reduces beta-2-M complications in comparison to regular dialysis using a low-flux membrane.